-Dr Vanessa Lamb is a Geographer at the University of Melbourne.
-In research and teaching in the School of Geography, she focuses on human-environment geographies and political ecology of Southeast Asia.
+Dr Vanessa Lamb is a Senior Lecturer in the School of Geography at the University of Melbourne.
+In research and teaching, she focuses on human-environment geographies and political ecology of Southeast Asia.
 Dr. Lamb completed her dissertation, Ecologies of Rule and Resistance, focused on the politics of ecological knowledge and development of the Salween River at York University’s Department of Geography in 2014.
 RESEARCH INTERESTS human-environment geography, political ecology, political geography, science studies, feminist political ecology, international water governance, rivers, climate and environmental change Personal website: http://vanessalamb.org/

 Association of American Geographers (AAG).